obadiahphone/Clark_Class_Incident_Reporting_System/specs.md

 This project seeks to create a functional IT Help Desk and Asset Management system for Greenwell Bank.
 It will be a web-based system where users will log in and, depending on their role in the bank, will be able to submit, view, take, release, and close tickets for IT help desk.
 Additionally, it will keep track of the computer hardware and software assets of employees and departments within the company.

 IRS will be designed to handle 2000 users.
+Users of the IRS system should expect screen response time less than 700 milliseconds.

 Personas (In order of priviledge level.
 Higher levels inherit abilities of lower tiers.)